altayalp/JavaFX-examples/README.md

-﻿# Javafx Gui Examples
+﻿# JavaFX Gui Examples

-Some simple and useful JavaFx examples
+Some simple and useful JavaFX examples